ztstroud/mini-computer/atom/HARDWARE.md

 ## The Stack
 Memory addresses `0x8000` through `0xFFFF` are reserved for the stack.
 The stack saves values for procedure calls.

+## Peripherals
+Peripherals are external devices that Atom can communicate with.
+Atom supports four peripheral slots.
+Data can be sent to and requested from peripherals at addresses.
+In addition, you can read 16 flags from each peripheral, which the peripheral can use to tell you about its state.

+The full specification for peripherals is not defined yet.